tytydraco/yessleep/out/When_I_was_thirteen_years_old_my_friends_and_I_solved_mysteries_The_Strings_murders_case_still_haunts_me.md

 The principal searched the janitor’s locker, and sure enough, he pulled out multiple bags of white powder.

-Old Man Critter had an audience of kids and faulty when he was being led away.
+Old Man Critter had an audience of kids and faculty when he was being led away.
 Noah and I stood at the front.
 I remember him twisting around, teeth clenched in a manic snarl, saliva dripping down his chin. *“I'll get you!
 You little brats!
 I'll fucking find you!”*

 That was the day we found our third member.